 This article will explore piles, their causes, how to diagnose, grade, and treat them, and what effects they might have on the body.

-In most cases, the symptoms of piles are not serious.
-They normally resolve on their own after a few days.
+In most cases, the symptoms of piles are not serious and resolve on their own.

 An individual with piles may experience the following symptoms:

 Piles can escalate into a more severe condition.
-This can include:
+These include:

-- excessive anal bleeding, also possibly leading to anemia
+- excessive anal bleeding, possibly leading to anemia

-- a strangulated hemorrhoid, in which the blood supply to the hemorrhoid is cut off, causing complications including infection or a blood clot
+- strangulated hemorrhoid, in which anal muscles cut off blood supply to the hemorrhoid

-Piles are caused by increased pressure in the lower rectum.
+Piles result from increased pressure in the lower rectum.